kinderhead/Volcanoes/README.md

 Britannica, The Editors of Encyclopaedia.
 "Stratovolcanoes".
 Encyclopedia Britannica, 11 Feb.
 2022, https://www.britannica.com/science/volcano/Stratovolcanoes.

 This source was used as information for stratovolcanoes.
+It was also used as a general source on volcanoes.

 “Shield Volcanoes.”
 Shield Volcanoes (U.S. National Park Service), National Park Service, 30 Sept.
 2022, https://www.nps.gov/articles/000/shield-volcanoes.htm.

 This source was used as information for shield volcanoes.
+I also got some inspiration for the cindercone model from an image in the article.